Automotive factory. Pexels Image.

 Passenger Vehicle And Commercial Vehicle Sales

 BYD’s passenger vehicles represent the vast majority of the automaker’s NEV (new energy vehicle) segment sales, as illustrated in the chart above.
-In fiscal year 2024, BYD’s sales of passenger vehicles reached over 4.3 million units, while sales of commercial vehicles were just 22,000 units.
-This reflects a 41% increase in passenger vehicle volume from the 3.0 million units sold in 2023.
+In fiscal year 2025, BYD’s sales of passenger vehicles reached over 4.5 million units, while sales of commercial vehicles were just 57,000 units.

 The significant growth in passenger vehicle sales underscores BYD’s successful expansion in the global electric vehicle market.
 The company’s strategic focus on affordable and innovative models, such as the Seagull priced under $15,000, has made electric vehicles more accessible to a broader audience, driving up sales volumes.